meniku/NPBehave/README.md

 * `Stops.SELF`: the decorator will check it's condition once it is started and if it is met, it will observe the blackboard for changes.
 Once the condition is no longer met, it will stop itself allowing the parent composite to **proceed with it's next node**.
 * `Stops.LOWER_PRIORITY`: the decorator will check it's condition once it is started and if it's not met, it will observe the blackboard for changes.
 Once the condition is met, it will stop the lower priority node allowing the parent composite to **proceed with it's next node**.
 * `Stops.BOTH`: the decorator will stop both: self and lower priority nodes.
 * `Stops.LOWER_PRIORITY_IMMEDIATE_RESTART`: the decorator will check it's condition once it is started and if it's not met, it will observe the blackboard for changes.
 Once the condition is met, it will stop the lower priority node and order the parent composite to **restart the Decorator immediately**.
 * `Stops.IMMEDIATE_RESTART`: the decorator will check it's condition once it is started and if it's not met, it will observe the blackboard for changes.
 Once the condition is met, it will stop the lower priority node and order the parent composite to **restart the Decorator immediately**.
 As in `BOTH` it will also stop itself as soon as the condition is no longer met.

+One caveat with both `IMMEDIATE_RESTART` variants is currently, that they may not actually always immediately restart your node.
+They won't immediately restart it in case the aborted branch leads the parent composite to evalutate to `succeed`.
+Therefor it's generally advised to make use of stop rules within Selector nodes and return `Failed` when your nodes are aborted.:
+In [NPBehave 2.0](https://github.com/meniku/NPBehave/issues/25) this might change.

 ## Blackboard Alternatives